 Indoor VIP Experience

-Tickets for the Indoor VIP Experience last year cost about $178 per person, which is a fair bit more than the previous year’s ~$145 early bird price and ~$165 regular price (both of which included the online fees).
+Tickets for the Indoor VIP Experience in 2019 cost about $178 per person, which is a fair bit more than the previous year’s ~$145 early bird price and ~$165 regular price (both of which included the online fees).

 The Indoor VIP Experience took place in the ballroom of the Vancouver Convention Centre which features giant wall-to-ceiling windows that offer exceptional (and warm and dry) views of the fireworks.
 Other benefits of VIP passes included expedited admission, free coat check services, a midnight glass of champagne, and access to the VIP Lounge and buffet of appetizers.

 At 9:00 pm and again at midnight, VIP participants had the option to either watch the pyrotechnics indoors in the warmth of the ballroom through the giant floor-to-ceiling windows, or from outside on the Pacific Terrace plaza.